islandproblem/islandproblem/essay.md

 Even if 99.9% of these AGIs are safe, and avoid becoming resource maximizers, there could still be *one AGI* that manages to develop this capability.

-AGIs could even *permanently* capture resources if they have a first-mover advantage — and we'll explain how in the section about [Complexity Barriers](#complexity-barriers).
+AGIs could even *permanently* capture resources if they have a first-mover advantage — and we'll explain how in the section about :note{text="Complexity Barrier" note="That section is here: " end-link="#complexity-barriers-and-new-islands" end-link-text="Complexity Barriers and New Islands"}.

 Because of this, AGIs may even anticipate the *possibility* of resource capture and accelerate their own development of this capability.